Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: ACE as a generalization of classical potentials

 where the pre-factor $C$ is a function of band filling and $\mathcal{Z}_{i}$ is the coordination, the number of nearest neighbors, of atom $i$.
 The total atomic energy can then be written as

 As $\mu_i^{(2)}$ is strictly positive, it may also be understood as an atomic density $\rho_i$ computed from pairwise functions to neighboring atoms.
-In this way, one obtains immediately the FS potential~\cite{Finnis84}.
+In this way, one obtains immediately the Finnis-Sinclair potential~\cite{Finnis84}.
 If the square root function is replaced by a general, concave embedding function one arrives at the EAM formulation~\cite{Daw84}.
-Therefore, the cohesion in metals in SMA does not increase linearly with increasing coordination and correctly reflects the unsaturated nature of the metallic bond~\cite{pettifor1995bonding, heine1991many}.
+Therefore, the cohesion in metals in {second-moment approximation} does not increase linearly with increasing coordination and correctly reflects the unsaturated nature of the metallic bond~\cite{pettifor1995bonding, heine1991many}.

-The derivation of SMA expressions for covalent elements is somewhat more involved and requires explicit consideration of the angular character of atomic orbitals.
-By equivalence of the onsite and intersite representations of the band energy [cf. Eq.~(\ref{eq:onin})], SMA for the band energy also implies a corresponding expression for the bond order.
+The derivation of the {second-moment approximation} expressions for covalent elements is somewhat more involved and requires explicit consideration of the angular character of atomic orbitals.
+By equivalence of the onsite and intersite representations of the band energy [cf. Eq.~(\ref{eq:onin})], second-moment approximation for the band energy also implies a corresponding expression for the bond order.
 We assume the Slater-Koster two-center approximation \cite{Slater54} with the $z$-axis of the coordinate system aligned along the bond $i -j$.
 For a d-valent atom, the Hamiltonian matrix is diagonal with the matrix elements equal to two-center distance-dependent bond integrals dd$\sigma(r_{ij})$, dd$\pi(r_{ij})$ and dd$\delta(r_{ij})$.
 The second moment is then by construction invariant under rotation and given by

 where the summation is over the $\mathcal{Z}_{i}$ neighbors of atom $i$.
 The $\sigma$ bond order for the $i-j$ bond (with analogous expressions for the $\pi$ and $\delta$ bond orders) is expressed as~\cite{pettifor1995bonding, finnis2003interatomic}